How To Make Salami Crackers

 When you think of a typical meat and cheese tray, what comes to mind?

-Sliced deli meats.
-A variety of cheeses.
-And crackers.
-Lots of crackers.
+Sliced deli meats?
+A variety of cheeses?
+Crackers?

 What Are Salami Crackers?

 Salami crackers are basically just fried slices of salami.
 When they’re pan-fried, they crisp up and become cracker-like.

 If you’re having a hard time imagining what a salami cracker tastes like, think about pepperoni slices on top of a pizza.
 When the pizza gets just a bit overdone and the pepperoni on top crisps up – yeah.
 That’s it.
 It’s delicious.

 On that note, you can make these using pepperoni as well.
 The crackers will be smaller, obviously, but just as tasty.